Direct Access to Physical Therapy

-In California, you do not need a doctor’s referral to start physical therapy.
+In California, you do not need a doctor’s referral to see a physical therapist.

 Californians have had Direct Access to physical therapy since 2014.
-In most situations, you can be evaluated and treated by a licensed Physical Therapist without first seeing your physician for a referral.
+In most situations, you can be evaluated and treated by a licensed physical therapist without first seeing your physician for a referral (except for Medicare- see details below).

 Direct Access provides a number of benefits: